H1d3r/NtCreateLowBoxToken/README.md

 ## Implementation Notes
 Independent implementation, not affiliated with Microsoft Corporation

-Implementation deployed at operator's discretion
+Implementation deployed at operator's discretion.

 Not recommended for production environment deployment